Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 The clean pull is used as a training for both the hang and power cleans by teaching the lifter to master propelling the bar upward with the use of force created by both the hips and legs.

-Are the Power Clean Muscles Worked Different Than the Hang Clean?
+Are the Muscles Working in Power Clean Different Than the Hang Clean Muscles Worked?

 The power clean and hang clean work the same muscle groups but because of the difference in how the movements are performed, there is a variation in how the muscles are worked.